mehdidc/lightjob/README.md

 # Lightjob

-a lightweight job manager using a server-less json database (blitzdb)
+a lightweight job manager using a server-less json database

 ## install